 Place windows that open quickly from a seated or standing position.
-Easy to reach windows will allow you to get fresh air into the bathroom without having to struggle.
+Easy-to-reach windows will allow you to get fresh air into the bathroom without struggling.

 Remodeling a handicapped bathroom will help you to age in place.
 Plan the bathroom to be on the main level of your home.
 The money you spend on remodeling will be saved by not going into an assisted living or a nursing home.